tudat-team/tudat-space/docs/source/_src_user_guide/state_propagation/environment_setup/default_env_models.rst

 Radiation source
 ----------------
-- Sun: Isotropic point source with a luminosity of 3.828 × 10\ :sup:`26` W
+- Sun: Isotropic point source with a luminosity of 3.828 × 10\ :sup:`26` W, using the :func:`~tudatpy.numerical_simulation.environment_setup.radiation_pressure.constant_luminosity` function, with tudatpy.numerical_simulation.environment_setup.radiation_pressure.predefined_knocke_type_surface_property_distribution
-- Earth: seasonally varying albedo and thermal model with two rings, described `here <https://doi.org/10.2514/6.1988-4292>`__
-- All other bodies: none
+- All other bodies: none (see :ref:`radiation_pressure_acceleration` for details on specifying models).

 .. _c: